rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/LifecycleRecordHandler.md

 ## Overview

-This handler is invoked to record the lifecycle history of each test cases.
-There are two stage of lifecycleRecordHandler.
-They are startLifecycleRecording and stopLifecycleRecording.
+LifecycleRecordHandler is invoked when the task specified in the intent has the value "startLifecycleRecording/stopLifecycleRecording".
+This handler is used to record the lifecycle history of each test case.
+There are two stages of lifecycleRecordHandler.
+They are startLifecycleRecording and stopLifecycleRecording

-**`StartLifecycleRecording`** - This handler is invoked once a lifecycle state is fetched.
-This handler intent is identified with field as task and value as "startLifecycleRecording" in the payload.
+**`StartLifecycleRecording`** - This handler intent is identified when the task field has value as "startLifecycleRecording".
+This handler is used to start fetching lifecycle states.

-**`StopLifecycleRecording`** - This handler is invoked once a recording is started and it needs to stop for the identification of the current lifecycle state.
-This handler is used to stop the recording of the lifecycle history.
-This handler intent is identified with field as task and value as "stopLifecycleRecording" in the payload.
+**`StopLifecycleRecording`** - This handler intent is identified when the task field has value as "stopLifecycleRecording".
+This handler is used to stop recording of the lifecycle history.

 It performs the following actions :
 1. Parse the input message received to get the appId.
-2. Start/Stop the lifecycle recording
+2. Start/Stop the lifecycle recording.
-3. Save the response/error and perform schema validations.
-More about schema validations here : [validation documentation](../Validations.md).
+3. Save the response/error.
 4. Format the result and send the response back to the IntentReader

 ## Usage